Around the world. By train.

-I had gone as far as Novosibirsk (Siberia) when I was forced to abandon the 2013 journey, as I had mysteriously started to fall over for no reason.
-And thought that it might be more prudent to return to Scotland and find out why.
+In 2013, I had gone as far as Novosibirsk (Siberia) when I was forced to abandon my real-life journey, as I had mysteriously started to fall over for no obvious reason (and I thought that it might be a good idea to return to Scotland and find out why).

-17 months of medical tests later and I was diagnosed with the spinocerebellar ataxia.
-A very rare neurological condition which will eventually see me in a wheelchair.
+17 months of medical tests followed until I was eventually diagnosed with spinocerebellar ataxia.
+A very rare neurological condition which would eventually put me in a wheelchair (and since has).